Rishavraj839/Project-1-Analyzing_Stock_Performance_and_Building_a_Dashboard/README.md

 Using yfinance to Extract Historical Dividends Data

-### 2: Extracting Stock Data Using a Python Library
+### 2: Extracting Stock Data Using a Web Scrapping

+Notebook link -

 Downloading the Webpage Using Requests Library